Emory Upton: Army reform

-In memoriam
+Memorials

 In 1895, Maj.
 Gen. James H. Wilson wrote an introductory article for a book by (Peter Michie), The Life and Letters of Emory Upton.
 Wilson's tribute to his former subordinate demonstrates the significance of Emory Upton's accomplishments and characteristics:

 Upton was commemorated at a site in central Suffolk County, New York, presently occupied by Brookhaven National Laboratory.
 The U.S. Army's Camp Upton was active from 1917 until 1920, and again from 1940 until 1946.
 During World War II, the camp was rebuilt primarily as an induction center for draftees.
 The Army later used the site as a convalescent and rehabilitation hospital for returning wounded.

 A statue of Upton stands before the Genesee County Courthouse in his native Batavia.

 Reflecting a pattern of naming many Washington, D.C., streets in newly developed areas in the capital after Civil War generals, an east-west street in the Northwest quadrant is named Upton Street, NW.